mohnoor94/NAS/README.md

-# AKF-NAS (Abukhleif Native Automation System)
+# NAS (Native Automation System, by AKF)
 An advanced -OPEN SOURCE- automation framework (based on Selenium) with custom code injection ability.
+Developed by AKF (AbuKhleif).
 ## V 3.6 released with Advanced Reporting Features.
 * The Project source opened for public!
 * Check out the change log (below) for more details.